Janet Murguía

-Janet Murguía (born September 6, 1960) is a civil rights activist in the United States.
+Janet Murguía (born September 6, 1960) is an American civil rights activist in the United States.
 She is president of UnidosUS, formerly National Council of La Raza (NCLR), a Hispanic advocacy organization.
 Her twin sister Mary and elder brother Carlos are both federal judges.

 National Council of La Raza

 On January 1, 2005, Murguía replaced Raul Yzaguirre as the president and CEO of the National Council of La Raza (NCLR), the largest national Hispanic civil rights advocacy organization in the U.S. As President and CEO, Murguía often testifies before Congress about issues affecting the Latino community including education, health care, immigration reform, civil rights and the economy.
 In her role as a spokesperson for the organization, she is frequently interviewed by various news outlets and has appeared on many news programs.

 Murguía currently serves as a board member of the Independent Sector, a coalition of nonprofits, foundations, and corporations, and is an executive committee member of the Leadership Conference on Civil Rights.
 She also sits on the board of the Hispanic Association on Corporate Responsibility and the National Hispanic Leadership Agenda.
 Murguia serves on the advisory board of the National Hispanic University.

 Murguía endorsed Democratic candidate Hillary Clinton in the 2016 U.S. presidential election.